midtownrobotics/G3-Scouting/readme.md

 # G3 Scout-o-matic (v4.0)

-A **Node.js-based server** powering the G3 scouting system.
-This platform is designed for remote access and enables features such as **schedule deployment**, **match assignment**, and real-time form handling.
+An online scouting system powered by Node.JS and React.
+Our platform enables features such as **schedule deployment**, **match assignment**, and real-time form handling.

 ---